 The Health District includes several additional specialty driven hospitals and centers of excellence offering a wide variety of concentrated subspecialty experiences for residents.

-Mailman Center for Childhood Development
+Mailman Center for Child Development

 The center holds clinical and research facilities, including the Debbie School for children with developmental disabilities.
-Many subspecialty clinics are housed in the center.
+Many sub-specialty clinics are housed in the center.